Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Handling Platform Idiosyncracies

-That said, our use of CTR-mode encryption allows us to ``pretend'' as if we \emph{do} know where the fragmentation boundaries are.
-This is because CTR mode allows us to encrypt the plaintext one bit at a time, in an online fashion.
-Thus we can pause encryption of the input message when our covertext has reached the covertext-length limit, insert control information (e.g., the fragment index, number of trailing padding bits in the previous fragment) into the plaintext, and continue on.
+Our preferred alternative solution is to use our CTR-mode encryption to ``pretend'' as if we \emph{do} know where the fragmentation boundaries are.
+We can do this because CTR mode allows us to encrypt the plaintext one bit at a time, in an online fashion.
+Thus we can pause encoding of the input when our covertext has neared the covertext-length limit, insert control information (e.g., the fragment index, number of trailing padding bits in the previous fragment) into the plaintext, send the current covertext, and continue on by generating text for the rest of the message.

-Note that when fragmentation is employed, one may want to append a sentinel value to each fragment; in particular, when each fragment will result in a distinct platform post.
-The effective ciphertext record (which is encoded into model samples) would then be $V_1 \concat C_1 \concat V_2 \concat C_2 \concat \cdots \concat V_\ell \concat C_\ell \concat T$, where each $C_i$ is the CTR-mode encryption of a plaintext fragment, and where the tag~$T$ covers everything that precedes it.
-Note that including an SV for each fragment does come at a cost that grows linearly in the number of fragments.
-In addition, care should be taken to avoid creating so many fragments that the sender is forced to post a conspicuous number of covertexts to the platform.
+Note that when this fragmentation method is employed, one may want to append a sentinel value to each fragment; in particular, when each fragment will result in a distinct platform post.
+The effective ciphertext record (which is encoded into model samples) would then be $V_1 \concat C_1 \concat V_2 \concat C_2 \concat \cdots \concat V_\ell \concat C_\ell \concat T$, where each $C_i$ is the CTR-mode encryption of a plaintext fragment, each $V_i$ is a sentinel value, and where the tag~$T$ covers everything that precedes it.
+Including an SV for each fragment does come at a capacity cost that grows linearly in the number of fragments.
+However it ensures we embed the maximum number of bits in each message, and never need to regenerate covertexts.